Kianabel/TSWebserver/README.md

 # TypeScript Express Web Server

-A multi"thread" WebServer written from "scratch" using TypeScript and Node.
+A multi"thread" WebServer written using TypeScript and Node.
+This projects is only for my own practice, while it might work I dont and cant guarantee it will in the future.
+That beeing said, please use it and let me know what sucks.

 ## Content